FirstKlaas/digicubes-rest/source/ressources/api/statuscodes/status_200.rst

-:statuscode 200: No error.
-The response body contains the json
+No error.
+The response body contains the json encoded user.
-    encoded user.
 If ``X-Filter-Fields`` was set, only the spcified attributes.